aelnimah/EduTrack/README.md

 1. Install PostgreSQL.
 2. Create a database named `A3`.
-3. Run the scripts located in the `/db` directory to create the schema and populate initial data: psql -U username -d A3 -a -f db/schema.sql psql -U username -d A3 -a -f db/sampledata.sql
+3. Run the scripts located in the `/db` directory to create the schema and populate initial data:
+   - psql -U username -d A3 -a -f db/schema.sql
+   - psql -U username -d A3 -a -f db/sampledata.sql

 ## Application Configuration
 1. Configure Database Connection: Open the Main.java file and update the url (if database not named 'A3'), user, and password variables with your PostgreSQL connection details.
-2. Within Main you may test the functions:
+2. Within Main you may test the functions (the purpose is to make changes and recompile):
     - Add Students: Insert new student records into the database.
     - Update Student Emails: Modify the email addresses of existing students.
     - Delete Students: Remove student records from the database.
     - View All Students: List all student records stored in the database.
-You may make changes and recompile.

 ## Running the Application
 1. Compile the Application: